mit-ll-responsible-ai/hydra-zen/docs/_sources/how_to/pytorch_lightning.rst.txt

    where :math:`N` – the number of "neurons" in our layer – is a hyperparameter.

+.. attention:: **Cleaning Up**:
+   To clean up after this tutorial, delete the ``mutlirun`` directory that Hydra created upon launching our app.
+You can find this in the same directory as your ``experiment.py`` file.

 More Examples of Using hydra-zen in ML Projects
 ===============================================

 You can check out `this repository <https://github.com/mit-ll-responsible-ai/hydra-zen-examples>`_ for examples of larger-scale ML projects using hydra-zen.